 The interesting playground politics, and I don’t mean the kids.
 The diverse range of cliques.
 The rich ones.
 The gossip queens.
 The smokers behind the fence.
 The childminders.
 The nans.
 The hippies.
-The down to earth mums.
 The PTA mums.
 The late ones.
 The snooty ones.
 The stragglers.

 The relief when he finally clicked in with a great little gang of kids.
 Life was looking good.
 Watching them play together.
 Kids charging around, learning about the world, having fun together.
 This is how it should be.
 I began to think that having a child in school wasn’t all that bad, after all.

 The endless stream of parties.
 Weekend after weekend, each one more extravagant than the last.

 The bittersweet emotions when we decided to relocate to the other side of the world, the place we had always dreamed of raising our children, after only a year.
 The upheaval he would go through.
 The fact that he would lose his friends.
 The unknown.
 The tears of sadness on his last day.
 How much we’d grown to love that school.
 You don’t know what you’ve got until it’s gone.